spide-r/ViridianLibrary/content/_index.md

 # Top of Mind

-- Consolidating the various online services I use
+- Convincing myself to put in the effort to make a comfy home server
 - Learning and applying IaC concepts
-- Rebooting after the holiday season
+- Kubernetes and Kubernetes accessories